LearnOnDemandSystems/docs/guides/cloud-slice/cloud-slice.md

 *This is optional and should only be done if you want to include managed virtual machines that are running in your cloud platform within your Cloud Slice lab(s).*

-If you want your students to be able to interact with the cloud virtual machines included in your Cloud Slice lab directly from within the OneLearn Lab on Demand (LOD) user experience, you need to include managed cloud virtual machines in your lab.
+If you want your students to be able to interact with the cloud virtual machines included in your Cloud Slice lab directly from within the Skillable Studio user experience, you need to include managed cloud virtual machines in your lab.
 Managed cloud virtual machines are provisioned as part of the Cloud Slice deployment process.
 They are dynamically created in the cloud platform you are using from a template virtual hard disk that is stored in the master cloud subscription in your subscription pool.
 The virtual hard disk file that they will access when launched is stored inside of the Cloud Slice.
 The specific location of the template virtual hard disk and the deployed virtual hard disk are defined using the optional settings on the Storage tab in the master subscription (see the next section, Create a Cloud Subscription...).

 To prepare for the deployment of managed virtual machines in your Cloud Slice lab, you must upload the template virtual hard disk(s) that will be used by your managed virtual machines into your cloud platform.
 Select the cloud platform you are using with your lab from the list below to learn how to upload template virtual hard disk(s) into that cloud platform.
 If the platform listed is not a hyperlink, managed virtual machines are not yet supported on that platform.